-If you’ve ever been to an acupuncturist, you’ve probably been told there’s something imbalanced with your qi (energy).
+If you’ve ever been to an acupuncturist, you may have been told your qi (energy) is imbalanced.

 As you’ll soon find out, acupuncture really doesn’t have much to do with an energetic system inside your body.